de-finnik/PassVault/README.md

 If the password is correct, all passwords that are not already saved, will be added to your passwords.

 ## Inactivity
-From PassVault 2.0, there's a feature that allows you to lock PassVault after a certain time of inactivity.
+Since PassVault 2.0, there's a feature that allows you to lock PassVault after a certain time of inactivity.

 With the tick box you can enable/disable this feature.
 In the textfield you can enter the time after that PassVault will be locked in seconds.
 (Valid values between 10 and 3600)

+## Password visibility
+Since PassVault 3.0, there's a feature that allows you to hide your passwords inside the application (show dots instead)

+With the tick box you can enable/disable this feature.

+## Main password visibility
+If you want to be really secure, there's a feature with that not even the dots will be displayed when entering your main password.

+This makes brute force attacks a lot more difficult because the attacker doesn't even know the length of your main password.

+## Using real coincidence
+A pc can't produce real coincidence.
+He always picks a seed from a pre-given list, which every hacker can get access to.

+To make sure that no hacker can predict which password will be generated the next time you press the "Generate" button.
+By enabling this feature, you create real coincidence yourself by hitting some random keys on your keyboard every time you generate a password.
+Now you can sleep calmly because you know that your passwords are unpredictable.
 ## Get help
 The help icon will lead you to this GitHub repository.
 If you need more help, you can contact us: [de.finnik@gmx.net](mailto:de.finnik@gmx.net)